-A newborn puppy is completely helpless and dependent upon her mother.
-The first week of a puppy's life mainly about sleeping and eating so she will grow.
+A newborn puppy is completely helpless and dependent upon its mother.
+The first week of a puppy's life is mainly about sleeping and eating so it will grow.

 Puppies are born with closed eyes and ears.
 They cannot see and can hear very little, if at all.
-Yet they are able to make noise, which sounds like high pitched squealing.
+Yet they are able to make noise, which sounds like high-pitched squealing.
 They have no teeth at birth and are unable to walk.
 Newborn puppies are incapable of urinating or defecating on their own.
-In addition, a newborn puppy cannot regulate her own body temperature.
+In addition, a newborn puppy cannot regulate its own body temperature.

 Most newborn puppies are instinctively able to find their mother's nipples and begin nursing right after they are born, or whelped.
 Once cleaned up (by mom or a helping human hand) they will crawl towards the mother's warm belly, find the teats, and begin to suckle.

 Newborn puppies will spend about 90% of the time sleeping for the first few weeks of life.
 That's more than 22 hours a day, but sleep doesn't happen all at once.
 Pups will nap on and off throughout the day and night, keeping warm with littermates and the mother's body heat.
 In between naps, they spend the rest of the time eating and being groomed by mom.
 Newborn puppies eat about every two hours or more.